TownyAdvanced/Towny/.github/ISSUE_TEMPLATE.md

 ### Please use Pastebin.com to link the following files:

+Skipping these files is not an option.
+It is the easiest way to diagnose an issue ticket properly.
+If you do skip this step then your ticket will most likely be deleted and you will be asked to resubmit.
 1. Your full server startup from the logs\latest.log :
 2. Your Towny config.yml (if using MySQL please remove password,) :
 3. Your townyperms.yml :